roncampbell/NICAR-2020/Making graphics in R.md

 ![](https://github.com/roncampbell/NICAR-2020/blob/images/BasicBoxplot.png?raw=true)

 We can see that something is going on.
 But we have to look closely to see the pattern.
 It doesn't help that the boxes are arranged in alphabetical order by IncRange, from "H" for HighInc to "M" for MedLowInc.
 It would be much clearer if they were arranged in ascending order of income, from LowInc to HighInc.
-To do that, we'll convert IncRange to a factor, a special data type in R, and arrange an order to the variables.
+To do that, we'll convert IncRange to a factor, a special data type in R, and assign an order to the variables.

 <code>LA_inc_ed$IncRange <- factor(LA_inc_ed$IncRange, levels=c("LowInc","MedLowInc","MedHighInc","HighInc"))</code>